amochin/robotframework-libtoc/README.md

 ## Robot Framework LibTOC

 ## What it does
-This tool generates docs using Robot Framework [Libdoc](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#libdoc) for an entire folder with Robot Framework resources/libs and creates a TOC (Table of Content) file for them
+This tool generates docs using Robot Framework [Libdoc](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#libdoc) for an entire folder with Robot Framework resources/libs and creates a TOC (table of contents) file for them

 ## Why use it
 The Robot Framework Libdoc tool normally generates a HTML file for a single keyword library or a resource file.
 If you have several keyword libraries, you just get several separate HTML files.

-This tool collects separate keyword documentation files in one place and creates a TOC (Table of content) page with links to these files.
+This tool collects separate keyword documentation files in one place and creates a TOC (table of contents) page with links to these files.
 The result is a folder with several static HTML pages which can be placed somewhere in the intranet or uploaded as CI artifact - so everybody can easily access the keywords docs.